publiccodenet/about/activities/communication/sending-newsletters.md

 When you are ready, click "Send" and confirm.
 This places the email in a queue, and the emails will be sent automatically after a while (usually within 30 minutes).
-If needed, the email can be cancelled at this stage.
+If needed, the email can be edited or cancelled at this stage.